ardnepu/hello-world/README.md

 # hello-world
-this is my first github repository. its just for learning purpose
+this is my first github repository. its just for learning purpose, and you can call me hacncy upn.